jini-zh/libepa/README.md

 (actual values can be slightly different because libepa uses more recent values of physical constants, in particular the proton charge radius).

-A Python API is planned but not implemented yet.
+A Python API is available.

 # Installation